 Though FB lives works the same as its predecessor live video stream apps such as Periscope and Meerkat; the defining difference lies in the vast audience that Facebook possesses by default.
 Users need to merely ‘turn on’ push notifications of their favorite personalities, and whenever that person goes live, users get notified in their news feed.
 There is also the Live video metrics that can be viewed such as ‘Peak Live viewers,’ ‘Minutes viewed,’ ‘Unique viewers,’ ‘Views,’ ‘Average % Completion’ and so on.

 What interests me is how people with non-verified accounts make use of the Live video feature.
 An excellent example is the ‘Chewbacca mask Mom’ video by Candace Payne.
-This ‘simple-yet-so-hillarious’ video was viewed more than 150 million times in FB.
+This ‘simple-yet-so-hilarious’ video was viewed more than 150 million times in FB.

-These are exciting times when musicians, actors, athletes, chefs, journalists and even politicians are going Live to connect with their audience/fans, get their feedbacks instantly and in turn people are getting a sneak peek into their favorite celebrity’s life.
+These are exciting times when musicians, actors, athletes, chefs, journalists and even politicians are going Live to connect with their audience/fans, get their feedbacks instantly and in turn, people are getting a sneak peek into their favorite celebrity’s life.
 I loved the live video of Lin Manuel Miranda’s rap with President Obama at the white house.
-To use our smartphone to instantly share exciting moments with family and close friends is what makes technology so awesome in bridging distances and time in the 21st century.
+To use our smartphone to share exciting moments with family and close friends instantly is what makes technology so awesome in bridging distances and time in the 21st century.